Here's the easiest way to feed a holiday houseful!

 These cinnamon rolls do their final rise overnight in the fridge, so all you have to do on Christmas morning is bake for 30 minutes, then drizzle with frosting.
 Italiana says, "to make them SUPER moist, put a very small pat of butter on top of each roll before baking."

-Load up the slow cooker with hearty steel cut oats, chopped apple, raisins, brown sugar, and butter.
+Load up the slow cooker with hearty steel cut oats, chopped apple, raisins, brown sugar, butter, and ground cinnamon.
 In the morning your home will smell amazing and breakfast will be hot and ready.
 Reviewers urge you to use steel cut oats and not regular rolled oats or else it'll turn out mushy.
 Here's a quick primer on the different kinds of oats and how to use them.

 Home cook Mother Ann says, "Everyone loved them!
 I filled my crock pot, turned it on and went to bed.
 It was great to wake to a house smelling like apple pie."